Subacute thyroiditis is not the most common cause of thyroid related-issues, but it’s still important nonetheless.

 This condition may result in pain in your thyroid gland and can be confused with other disorders such as Hashimoto’s thyroiditis and Graves’ disease.

-Learn how to diagnose this condition, how long it takes to recovery and natural treatment options which may help in your recovery:
+Learn how to diagnose this condition, how long it takes to recover, and natural treatment options that may help in your recovery:

 What is Subacute Thyroiditis

 Like many medical conditions, Doctors tend to give odd-sounding names to certain diseases and conditions.

 But don’t let these names confuse you or scare you.

 Subacute thyroiditis is a type of thyroid condition which is self-limited and results in inflammation of the thyroid gland.

 Put into simple easy-to-understand words, this means that something in your body triggered an inflammatory response in your thyroid gland.